- Class Action Litigation

 - Business Litigation

-- Employment Law Litigation
+- Employment Litigation

-- Elder Abuse Litigation
+- Complex Landlord-Tenant Litigation

 Ms. Seidl was graduated from New York Law School in 2008, where she was honored as a successful member of their competitive Moot Court association.
 She earned her Bachelor’s Degree cum laude from the Honor’s College at Michigan State University in 2004.